Skip to content

 The Community Climate Corps (CCC), a program of Nonprofit Staten Island, is your partner in building a stronger, more climate-resilient Staten Island

-Through education, outreach, and action, we equip and empower residents, organizations, and local leaders to address climate challenges and prepare our borough for future risks.
+Through education, advocacy, and action, we equip and help empower residents, organizations, and local leaders to address climate challenges and prepare our borough for future risks.

 Whether it’s increasing awareness about climate impacts, strengthening disaster response networks, or supporting environmental justice, CCC works to protect Staten Island’s people, neighborhoods, and natural environment.